GaianRangerPlugin/ranger-gaian-plugin/README.md

 * Add Masking support to plugin
 * Add tag support to plugin
-* Bundle dependent jars
+* Add proxy auth module
 * Add info on verifying environment
 * Add info on debugging/logging
-<<<<<<< HEAD

-And specifically for the build refactoring work in progress:

- * Check if right jars are included
- * check if the plugin actually works after these changes!
 * Create a 'dist' directory or similar with the two relevant jars + instructions + servicedef + policy configuration files
- * update the README.md
- * see what other cleaning up is needed of the poms

-I may also
- * check dependency versions. many were back level, though it may depend what ranger built with
+* check dependency versions. some are back level, though it may depend what ranger built with